Your dedicated UK Office

 From 2008 – 2013, Will served as a British Army officer with the Light Dragoons, serving in UK, Canada, Kenya and Afghanistan.

-Will joined HBS in 2021 as a Partner of the London office
+Will joined HBS in 2021 as a Partner and is currently Head of the London office

 Daniel holds a Federal Diploma in Banking Economics.
 He started his professional career with UBS where he worked 10 years in the Wealth Management department.